 3. Hidden Local Cafes / Restaurants

+Definitely not what you expect!
 In a country where the road system is not fully developed yet you will surprisingly discover many hidden gems in unexpected locations.

 As these places are mainly for locals you will soon realise that are extremely cheap and full of local ingredients (freshly from-the-garden-prepared food anyone?).
 If you are lucky enough, someone will speak in English (don’t be surprised many locals do speak it!) and you will feel part of the community straight away!
 Take advantage of that and ask them about their Tanzanian life and culture!
 It’s the perfect timing for sharing stories!

-Our favourite was the Twende Tuishi !
+Our favourite was the Twende Tuishi [now closed 🙁 ] !
 We stumbled on this restaurant by accident and we had the most delicious food (bonus: the cheapest one too!) we ate in Tanzania.
 Highlight of the day?
 As the restaurant was not that busy ,the chef came to our table and sung for us -see the video at the end of the post!!
 That’s the best part when you travel out of season!

 You can also find artists who have their (unofficial?) workshops in the beach or rural areas, nail technicians, people who sell handmade shoes (made by tires!) or coconuts etc. One can assume that these places are mainly for the locals not for the tourists so traders’ attitude is much friendlier and the prices much cheaper!
 Even if there is a language barrier, you are always welcome in such places –remember, in their point of view, you are the exotic creature!

-4. History and culture
+4. Tanzanian History and Culture

 Masai is one of the most famous tribes in Tanzania – if you want to experience their customs and semi-nomadic lifestyle you can!
-There are local companies that can arrange few days at a local village for you.
-But it’ s not the only one here as the country has a really diverse history and several ethnic / religious / linguistic ethnic groups as abovementioned.
+There are local companies that can arrange a few days experience at a local village for you.
+But it’ s not the only tribe here as the country has a really diverse history and several ethnic / religious / linguistic ethnic groups as abovementioned.
 Tanzania has also been under the Arab, German and British rule for many many years (Zanzibar was famous as Arab slave port…) and some of this history is still present and worth exploring.
 The Village Museum at Dar es Salaam is a decent point of start.